OpenTracksApp/OpenTracks/README.md

 * Nightly: `de.dennisguse.opentracks.nightly`

 `Class`:

 * **Start a recording:**  `de.dennisguse.opentracks.publicapi.StartRecording`
 * **Stop a recording:**  `de.dennisguse.opentracks.publicapi.StopRecording`

 For testing via adb: `adb shell am start -n "package/class"`

+`StartRecording` supports the following parameters:

+* Set track data: `TRACK_NAME`, `TRACK_CATEGORY`, and `TRACK_DESCRIPTION`
+* Send recorded data to another application via _Dashboard API_: `STATS_TARGET_PACKAGE`
+  and `STATS_TARGET_CLASS`

-The Start/Stop API is disabled by default to protect the user's privacy, but it can easily be enabled in the settings.
+The Public API is disabled by default to protect the user's privacy, but it can easily be enabled in the settings.

+__IMPORTANT__: triggering `StartRecording` does not check if Android permissions (location or Bluetooth) were granted.
+If they are not granted`

-## Custom Dashboards (incl. map)
+## Dashboard API (incl. map)

 As of v3.3.1, OpenTracks supports custom dashboards for displaying previously recorded and live tracks.

 The reference implementation is [OSMDashboard](https://github.com/OpenTracksApp/OSMDashboard), which presents an OpenStreetMap map (showing the current track, incl. updates).
 The Dashboard API is also used by [Gadgetbridge](https://codeberg.org/Freeyourgadget/Gadgetbridge/) for displaying live track statistics on supported wearables.

-Alternatively, recorded tracks can be shared as KMZ/GPX with installed applications (e.g., [OsmAnd](https://play.google.com/store/apps/details?id=net.osmand)).
+Alternatively, recorded tracks can be shared as KMZ/GPX with installed applications ( e.g., [OsmAnd](https://play.google.com/store/apps/details?id=net.osmand)).
 However, this is rather slow and does not provide updates while recording.

 The developer documentation is in [README_API.md](README_API.md).